Board Certified in Criminal Trial Law by the Florida Bar

 E.J.
 Hubbs is recognized as a board certified specialist in criminal trial law by the Florida Bar.
 Less than 5 percent of attorneys in Florida have earned a designation as "board certified" by the Florida Board of Legal Specialization and Education.
 Although not all qualified attorneys are board certified, those who have earned this important distinction have submitted to testing, an evaluation of their experience, and peer review to ensure their professionalism.

-E.J.
-Hubbs represents clients in felony, misdemeanor, and DUI cases throughout Miami and the surrounding areas in South Florida.
-Many of his clients have no prior criminal record.
+As experienced criminal defense attorneys, E.J.
+Hubbs and the attorneys at Hubbs Law represent clients in felony, misdemeanor, and DUI cases throughout Miami and the surrounding areas in South Florida.
+Many of our criminal defense clients have no prior criminal record.
 The stakes are particularly high and potentially career ending for certain types of professional including: lawyers, doctors and nurses in the health care profession; law enforcement officers and civilian employees at these agencies; and members of the military.

-Resolving the case on the best possible terms requires understanding both the direct consequences of the pending charge and the indirect consequence that can last long after the case is resolved.
+Resolving the case on the best possible terms requires understanding both the direct consequences of the pending criminal charge and the indirect consequence that can last long after the case is resolved.
 E.J.
-Hubbs helps his clients understand the pros and cons of entering various diversion programs offered by the State Attorney's Office.
-When eligible, he can help his client seal or expunge any record of the arrest or prosecution.
+Hubbs and his team of skilled Miami defense lawyers help clients understand the pros and cons of entering various diversion programs offered by the State Attorney's Office.
+When eligible, our criminal defense attorneys can help clients seal or expunge any record of the arrest or prosecution.

 In many of these cases, the best results come from filing and litigating pre-trial motions to exclude prejudicial evidence, motions to suppress illegally obtained evidence, and motions to dismiss charged with insufficient evidence.
 Filing motions often leads to more productive negotiations with prosecutor.
 When the case cannot be resolved on a pre-trial, E.J.
-Hubbs is ready to take the case to trial to fight for the "not guilty" verdit.
+Hubbs and the defense attorneys at Hubbs Law are ready to take the case to trial to fight for the "not guilty" verdict.